ajmalafif/pagopress/README.md

 ## Installation

 Clone this repo.

 1. In your CLI, run `composer install.`

 2. configure `local-config.php` based on `local-config-sample.php`.
+(For subdirectory MAMP, please read the comment in the file.
+More in-depth [http://discourse.roots.io/t/setup-local-wordpress-skeleton-on-mamp-to-work-like-in-composer-with-wordpress-screencast/898](here).)

 3. Hack away!